willstepp/writings/joseph-the-son/jts-notes.md

 Work Day One: At work on Jacob’s farm.
 	Jesse calls his father ‘left yall. just a no account asshole. and you and your brother are just a bunch of bastards.’
 	Joseph lashes out but gets his ass kicked
-	Work is tearing down a tree
+	Work is tearing down trees to build a garden.

 The family goes to The Fall Cornucopia.
 Fundraiser.
 	Sermon